Open Food Gardens 2014

 As part of the Open Food Gardens programme two members of the Home Grown Food Group are opening their gardens once a month from April to September to look at particular skills in growing vegetables.
 Heather and June are both amateur vegetable growers and want to take out some of the mystery about growing food.

-The Home Grown Food Group had a successful season of activities in 2012.
+The Home Grown Food Group had a successful season of activities in 2013.
 It was launched in style at Transition’s demonstration garden at The Courtyard Café in April, was followed by a Plant Extravaganza held at the Fleetville Community Centre in mid-May, before moving on to the Open Food Gardens themselves from late May until late September.
-In spite of the difficult growing season this summer, only one of the seven gardens was unable to open, because the plants had not put on enough growth.

-Several of the OpenFoodGarden owners entered the St Albans in Bloom Competition in the SustainableGarden section.
-We are proud to announce that the overall winner of this section was June Whetherly, a member of the Home Grown Food Group.
+Several of the OpenFoodGarden owners entered the St Albans in Bloom Competition in the SustainableGarden section in 2012 and we are proud to announce that the overall winner of this section was June Whetherly, a member of the Home Grown Food Group.
 This is the second year in succession that a member of Transition St Albans Home Grown Food Group has won the Sustainable Garden Award.

 Grow it, cook it, eat it

-On Tuesday 2nd October the Home Grown Food Group organised their contribution to the St Albans Food and Drink Festival.
-This took place in the garden of The Farmer’s Boy pub.
+In Autumn the Home Grown Food Group organised their contribution to the St Albans Food and Drink Festival.
 Members of the group brought examples of the vegetables they have grown and some produce they have made like jam, chutney and cake to share.

 Future events and projects